 Notable Objects: Open Clusters and Nebulae

 -Eskimo Nebula (NGC 2392, Caldwell 39) is a spectacular planetary nebula, and the first object photographed by the Hubble Space Telescope after a successful servicing mission in 1999.
 It is a bi-polar, double-shell nebula with the remains of the progenitor star clearly visible near the center of the structure.
 The name “Eskimo Nebula” derives from the fact that the nebula resembles a face enclosed by a fur-collared parka.
-The Eskimo Nebula lies about 2,870 light years away, and with an apparent visual magnitude of 10.1, is an easy target even for modest amateur equipment in dark skies.
+The Eskimo Nebula lies about 2,870 light years away, and with an apparent visual magnitude of 10.1, is an easy target even for modest sized telescopes in dark skies.

 – NGC 2371-2 is a dual-lobed planetary nebula, which appears as if it is two separate objects, which is why it has two designations in the New General catalogue; NGC 2371 and NGC 2372.
 Located about 4,400 light years away, its apparent magnitude of 13 makes it an easy target in medium-sized amateur equipment, with the nebula found southwestward of the luminous star Castor.